ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

           idp.attribute.resolver.LDAP.trustCertificates   = %{idp.authn.LDAP.trustCertificates:undefined}
           # The searchFilter is is used to find user attributes from an LDAP source
           idp.attribute.resolver.LDAP.searchFilter        = (uid=$resolutionContext.principal)
-          # List of attributes produced by the Data Connector that should be directly exported as resolved IdPAttributes without requiring actual Attribute Definitions
+          # List of attributes produced by the Data Connector that should be directly exported as resolved IdPAttributes without requiring any <AttributeDefinition>
-          idp.attribute.resolver.LDAP.exportAttributes    = ### List space-separated of attributes to retrieve from the directory directly ###
+          idp.attribute.resolver.LDAP.exportAttributes    = ### List space-separated of attributes to retrieve directly from the directory ###
           ```

      * Solution 2: LDAP + TLS: